Glossary

 Erythropoietin A hormone that stimulates production of red blood cells and hemoglobin in the bone marrow.

-Extramedullary hematopoiesis Blood production that occurs outside the bone marrow, as in the spleen, liver, and lymph nodes.
-MPN patients suffer from an enlarged spleen due to this.
+Extramedullary Hematopoiesis Blood production that occurs outside the bone marrow, in the spleen, liver, or lymph nodes.
+This is the primary cause of enlarged spleens in MPN patients.

 Fibrocytes A cell that produces fibrous tissue; also called fibroblast.

-Haemopoietic Pertaining to the formation of blood or blood cells; “hemopoietic stem cells in bone marrow”
+Hematopoietic or Haemopoietic Related to the formation of blood or blood cells.
+Hematopoietic is often use to describe stem cells in the bone marrow which produce mature blood cells (hematopoietic stem cell).

 Haplotype A set of alleles of different genes that are closely linked on one chromosome and are usually inherited as a unit.

-Hemoglobin The part of the red blood cell that carries oxygen.
+Hemoglobin a molecule inside of the red blood cells that carries oxygen.

 Hepatomegaly Enlargement of the liver.

-Homozygous A cell is said to be homozygous for a particular gene when identical alleles of the gene are present on both homologous chromosomes.[1]
+Homozygous A cell is said to be homozygous for a particular gene when it carries identical alleles of the gene on both homologous chromosomes.
 The cell or organism in question is called a homozygote.
-True breeding organisms are always homozygous for the traits that are to be held constant.

-Idiopathic Relating to or being a disease having no known cause.
+Idiopathic Relating to or being a disease with no known cause.

-JAK2 Inhibitors A class of drugs which was developed with the purpose of targeting the JAK2 gene.
+JAK2 Inhibitors A class of drugs which was developed with the purpose of targeting the over active JAK2 proteins present because of a mutation to the JAK2 gene.
 The first approved by the FDA was Jakafi (Jakavi in Europe) by Incyte.
-They have not yet shown to reduce the mutated version of JAK2.

-Lymphoid Of or relating to lymph or the lymphatic tissue where lymphocytes are formed
+Lymphoid Part of or relating to lymph or the lymphatic tissue where the type of white blood cells called lymphocytes are formed

 Macrophage A large white blood cell, occurring principally in connective tissue and in the bloodstream, that ingests foreign particles and infectious microorganisms by phagocytosis.

-Monoclonal antibodies These are man-made versions of immune system proteins.
+Monoclonal antibodies An immune system protein that can be produced in laboratories.
 Antibodies can be very useful in treating cancer because they can be designed to attack a very specific part of a cancer cell.

-MPL (myeloproliferative leukemia virus oncogene homology) mutation A mutation which is present in patients with MF and ET at a frequency of approximately 5% and 1%, respectively.
+MPL Mutation A mutation to a gene which helps control how the body makes platelets which is present in patients with MF and ET at a frequency of approximately 5% and 1%, respectively.

 Morphogenesis The constellation of biological processes that determine an organism’s shape, which is inextricably intertwined with cell growth and differentiation, the other key elements of developmental biology.

-Neoplastic Relating to, or constituting a tumor or neoplasia
+Neoplastic Relating to or constituting a condition involving abnormal new growth of tissue, like a tumor or neoplasia.

 Neutropenia A significant decrease in the number of white blood cells.

-Non-specific immunotherapies These treatments boost the immune system in a general way, but this can still help the immune system attack cancer cells.
+Non-specific immunotherapies These treatments boost the immune system in a general way, may help the immune system attack cancer cells.

 Notch Signaling The notch signaling pathway is a highly conserved cell signaling system present in most multicellular organisms.

 Osteosclerosis An elevation in bone density that can occur in people with an MPN.
-It is normally detected on an X-ray as an area of whiteness, and is where the bone density has significantly increased.
+It is normally detected on an X-ray as an area of whiteness indicating where the bone density has significantly increased.

-Paracine signaling A form of cell to cell communication in which a cell produces a signal to induce changes in nearby cells, altering the behavior or differentiation of those cells.
-Signaling molecules known as paracrine factors diffuse over a relatively short distance (local action), as opposed to endocrine factors (hormones which travel considerably longer distances via the circulatory system) and juxtacrine interactions (autocrine signaling).
+Paracrine signaling A form of cell-to-cell communication in which a cell produces a signal to induce changes in nearby cells, altering the behavior or differentiation of those cells.
+Signaling molecules known as paracrine factors diffuse over a relatively short distance (local action), as opposed to endocrine factors (hormones which travel considerably longer distances via the circulatory system).
 Cells that produce paracrine factors secrete them into the immediate extracellular environment.

-PD1 Inhibitors PD1 means Programmed Cell Death.
-PD1s prevent the activation of Tcells, which reduce the body’s ability to protect itself with its immune system.
+PD-1 Inhibitors A type of drug or treatment which effects the programmed cell death pathway connected to the PD-1 receptor on cells.
+PD-1 inhibitors prevent the activation of T-cells, which reduces the body’s ability to protect itself with its immune system.
 A new class of cancer drugs that block PD-1, the PD-1 inhibitors, activate the immune system to attack tumors to varying degrees of success.

-Pegasys (Pegylated interferon alfa-2a) An antiviral drug discovered at the pharmaceutical company F. Hoffmann-La Roche; it has a dual mode of action – both antiviral and on the immune system.
+Pegasys (Pegylated interferon alfa-2a) An antiviral drug discovered at the pharmaceutical company F. Hoffmann-La Roche; it has a dual mode of action: antiviral and immune system.
 The addition of polyethylene glycol to the interferon, through a process known as pegylation, enhances the half-life of the interferon when compared to its native form.

 Petechiae Flat, red, pinpoint spots under the skin caused by bleeding.